If you need help to manage your nutrition because of your disability, we may be able to fund:

 - syringes and giving sets to get the formula into the feeding tube.

-If we fund HEN in your plan, it will be in the Core: Consumables budget.
+If we fund HEN products in your plan, we’ll tell you how much funding you have for this in your plan.
+HEN products will be included in your Core: Consumables budget.

 To include funding for nutrition supports, we need evidence from your dietitian or another suitably qualified health professional.
 Evidence could be your nutrition plan which shows how the supports will meet your individual nutrition needs.
 Your dietitian can also use our Nutrition and dysphagia assistive technology assessment template or write their own report.